opendocsg/slw-judgments-backfill/2018_SGCA_36/report.md

 30     The respondent argued that the appellant had not articulated any compelling reason for the Judge’s findings on any of the issues to be overturned.
 In particular, it pointed out that the appellant’s continued possession of the Premises and its payment of rent, amongst its other acts, amounted to unequivocal acts of affirmation.
 Further, the respondent submitted that Tony (as the appellant’s representative) knew of his legal right to rescind the Lease Agreement at the material time, as evidenced by the testimony of the appellant’s witnesses at trial and certain Whatsapp conversations.
 All this evidence was considered by the Judge.

 31     The respondent also submitted that the Judge was correct in holding that the law does not require a representee to know its legal rights before it affirms a contract.
-The respondent contended that the judicial pronouncements in the local cases cited by the appellant, such as _Wishing Star (HC)_ and _The Pacific Vigorous_ , were made _obiter_ and without full arguments and that other local cases such as _Goldzone (Asia Pacific) Ltd v Creative Technology Pte Ltd_ [2011] SGHC 103 (“ _Goldzone_ ”) and _Aero-Gate Pte Ltd v Engen Marine Engineering Pte Ltd_ [2013] 4 SLR 409 (“ _Aero-Gate_ ”) generally held that it was sufficient that the representee had full knowledge of the facts when affirming the contract.
+The respondent contended that the judicial pronouncements in the local cases cited by the appellant, such as _Wishing Star (HC)_ and _The Pacific Vigorous_ , were made _obiter_ and without full arguments and that other local cases such as _Goldzone (Asia Pacific) Ltd v Creative Technology Pte Ltd_ <span class="citation">[2011] SGHC 103</span> (“ _Goldzone_ ”) and _Aero-Gate Pte Ltd v Engen Marine Engineering Pte Ltd_ <span class="citation">[2013] 4 SLR 409</span> (“ _Aero-Gate_ ”) generally held that it was sufficient that the representee had full knowledge of the facts when affirming the contract.

 **Issues**